ilyub/BACKUP-2022-09-06-typescript-functions/docs/modules/string.md

 ▸ **multiline**(`str`): `boolean`

-Checks that string is multiline.
+Checks if string is multiline.

 #### Parameters